The best speech-to-text software makes it simple and easy to convert speech into text, and can be available for both desktop and mobile devices.

 There are three different payment plans, with the basic one being free to use and aside from the features mentioned above also includes keyword summaries and a wordcloud to make it easier to find specific topic mentions.
 You can also organize and share, import audio and video for transcription, and provides 600 minutes of free service.

-The Premium plan comes in at $8.33 per month when paid annually, and on top of existing features also includes advanced and bulk export options, the ability to sync audio from Dropbox, additional playback speeds including the ability to skip silent pauses.
+The Premium plan also includes advanced and bulk export options, the ability to sync audio from Dropbox, additional playback speeds including the ability to skip silent pauses.
 The Premium plan also allows for up to 6,000 minutes of speech to text.

-The Teams plan comes in at $12.50 per user for a minimum of three users, and also adds two-factor authentication, user management and centralized billing, as well as user statistics, voiceprints, and live captioning.
+The Teams plan also adds two-factor authentication, user management and centralized billing, as well as user statistics, voiceprints, and live captioning.

 Verbit aims to offer a smarter speech to text service, using AI for transcription and captioning.
 The service is specifically targeted at enterprise and educational establishments.